alxnull/tgsend/README.md

 1. Create a Telegram Bot with the help of [@BotFather](https://t.me/BotFather) and take note of the bot token.
 2. Start a new chat with your bot or add it to a group where the messages should be sent to.
 Find out your personal chat ID or the chat ID of the group chat, e.g. by using [@Echo_ID_Bot](https://t.me/Echo_ID_Bot).
+_Important:_ Telegram Bots are shy, so you have to send the first message in a chat with them.
 3. Install tgsend with pip:
 ```bash
 sudo pip3 install tgsend